nghilethanh09052000/Take-Home-Assignment-Data-Engineer/README.md

 **What `as_at_date` Affects**:
 - **Document Inclusion**: Only documents created on or before this date are processed
-- **Payment Cutoff**: Only payments made on or before this date are considered
 - **Ageing Calculation**: Days old is calculated as `as_at_date - document_date`
 - **Output File**: CSV filename includes this date (e.g., `ageing_fact_table_2025-07-07.csv`, `ageing_fact_table_2025-07-08.csv`)

-**Business Impact**:
-- **Earlier dates**: Fewer documents, potentially more outstanding amounts
-- **Later dates**: More documents, potentially less outstanding amounts
-- Choose based on your reporting requirements and business needs

 #### **Output**